Smithienious/dotfiles/README.md

 ## Disclaimer

-This config is fine-tuned for my daily drive.
+If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
+Don’t blindly use my settings unless you know what that entails.

-To use my config, you should first create a new repository using this repository as a template, make any changes that you like, then clone your version of this config.
+Use at your own risk!

 ## What this script does